← Back to research

 Bottom Line

 Foundation lab coding agents represent the "official" path for AI-assisted development — built by the model makers, with native optimizations unavailable elsewhere.
+March 2026 was the month the category matured from 3 to 4 entrants and added voice, security, plan mode, and multi-agent competition.

 The trade-off is lock-in.
 Each agent only works with its provider's models.
 If you bet on Claude Code and GPT-5 outperforms Claude, you're stuck or switching.
 The counter-argument: foundation labs will always ship their best optimizations to their own tools first.